 Beaches in Havelock are beautiful.
 No doubts about it.
 However, beaches on other islands of the Andaman archipelago are also magnificent.
 The only difference is that beaches on the Havelock and, to a lesser extent, beaches on Neil, get crowded by Indian daytrippers.

 But no worries, there is a solution.
-The beaches are long and Indians are mostly lazy, so they do not move far away from a place where they were brought by their arranged transport.
-Only 5 out of hundred will bother to walk further along beach.
+These beaches are long and Indian tourists, for some reason beyond my knowledge, tend not to walk much.
+95% of them do not move far away from a place where they were brought by their arranged transport.
+Only 5 out of hundred will bother to walk further along the beach.
 Fortunately for us, lovers of peaceful shadows under a lonely palm tree, it is enough to walk some 0.5 km along the coast, and easily you'll have the beach, the ocean and the coast just for you.

 The most beautiful beach on Havelock is undoubtedly Radhanagar beach.
 A few years ago the Times magazine called it the most beautiful beach in all of Southeast Asia.
 (The guys from The Times were here long before Indian mass tourists came here.)
 Yes, Radhanagar beach is really a wow!
 White sand, turquoise sea and a green ideally C-shaped coastline.
 Like on a postcard.
 (Anyone remembers postcards here?)